Uncertain Machine Ethical Decisions Using Hypothetical Retrospection: Introduction

 \section{Introduction}

 Autonomous machines are an increasingly prevalent feature of the modern world.
 From spam filters~\cite{8907831} and fraud detectors~\cite{alhaddad2018artificial}, to drivers~\cite{9016391}, medical practitioners~\cite{yu2018artificial} and soldiers~\cite{szabadfoldi2021artificial}, machines are being developed to automate tasks.
 Any decision affecting real people has the potential for ethical impact.
 Therefore machines are increasingly recognised as ethical agents.
-Moor~\cite{moor_2011} categorises such machines as either \emph{implicitly} or \emph{explicitly ethical}.
+Moor~\cite{moor_2011} categorises such agents as either \emph{implicitly} or \emph{explicitly ethical}.
 Implicit ethical agents are built and situated by humans to have a neutral or positive effect, like an ATM machine; they do not utilise concepts of right and wrong in their internal decision making.
 As autonomous systems make more decisions with more responsibility, they need to reason about ethics \textit{explicitly}.
 Allen et al. identify two strategies for designing explicitly ethical systems~\cite{allen2005artificial}: \textit{bottom-up} approaches train systems to make ethical decisions with learning techniques based on data from human decision making; \textit{top-down} approaches encode principles and theories of moral behaviour (often drawn from philosophy) into rules for a selection algorithm, generally using techniques from the field of symbolic Artificial Intelligence (AI).
+In this paper, we propose and implement a top-down, explicitly ethical approach.